Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- The data controller is the entity that determines the purposes, conditions, and means of processing personal data.
 		- They make decisions about how and why data is processed.
 		- their role is more focused on data **governance** **and compliance** with data protection regulations.
+		- The controller is responsible for defining how personal data is handled and ensuring it meets GDPR and other regulatory requirements.
 ~ Data Broker
 		- A data broker collects and sells data to other organizations ~ PHI (Protected Health Information)